Dairy Analytics

 request a demo

-Globally, for the year 2021, India has led in countries with the production of raw milk of cattle (108300000 tonnes) followed by United States of America (102629025 tonnes), China (36364198 tonnes), Brazil (36364198 tonnes), Germany (32506910 tonnes), Russian Federation (32078587 tonnes), France (24778840 tonnes), Pakistan (22189150 tonnes), New Zealand (21886376 tonnes), and Türkiye (21370116 tonnes).
-Within the United States, the state of California produced the most milk in the nation-- the state alone accounted for nearly 19% of the milk produced in the nation in 2021.
-Seven (7) states produced over 10 billion pounds of milk in 2021: California, Wisconsin, Idaho, New York, Texas, Michigan & Pennsylvania.
+In 2021, India was the world leader in producing raw cow's milk (108300000 tonnes), followed by the United States of America (102629025 tonnes), China (36364198 tonnes), Brazil (36364198 tonnes), Germany (32506910 tonnes), Russian Federation (32078587 tonnes), France (24778840 tonnes), Pakistan (22189150 tonnes), New Zealand (21886376 tonnes), and Türkiye (21370116 tonnes).
+The United States produced most of its milk in California, which alone accounted for almost 19% of the nation's milk production in 2021.
+Seven (7) states had over 10 billion pounds of milk production in 2021: California, Wisconsin, Idaho, New York, Texas, Michigan & Pennsylvania.

-Similarly, regarding whole fresh buffalo milk, globally, for the year 2021, India led in countries with the production of whole fresh buffalo milk (94383691 tonnes) followed by Pakistan (36444850 tonnes), China (2905806 tonnes), Egypt (1567503 tonnes), Nepal (1419412 tonnes), Italy (257460 tonnes), Myanmar (176137 tonnes), Iran (Islamic Republic of) (128000 tonnes), Indonesia (91425 tonnes), and Sri Lanka (87935 tonnes).
+Also, for whole fresh buffalo milk in 2021 worldwide, India was the top producer of whole fresh buffalo milk (94383691 tonnes) among countries, followed by Pakistan (36444850 tonnes), China (2905806 tonnes), Egypt (1567503 tonnes), Nepal (1419412 tonnes), Italy (257460 tonnes), Myanmar (176137 tonnes), Iran (Islamic Republic of) (128000 tonnes), Indonesia (91425 tonnes), and Sri Lanka (87935 tonnes).
 The data presented is from the Food And Agriculture Organization (FAO) of the United Nations.

 png